 As he quickly scales the fleet to tens or hundreds of millions…

-This will trigger the 25,000% market explosion Morgan Stanley predicted.
+This will trigger the 25,000% market explosion Morgan Stanley predicted by 2036.

 And the need for testing, AI systems, orbital data centers, and power should send related stocks soaring.